This blog post is all about answering the question: how to make a small room feel bigger.

 How To Make A Small Room Feel Bigger With Furniture Placement

-Although this is a large couch in a small space.
-The purpose of this space is the sit around the fire and appreciate the view.
+Although this is a large couch in a small space, the purpose of this space is to sit around the fire and appreciate the view.
 Therefore this couch works perfectly in this small room.

 This sitting room was designed for socializing, note the abundance of seating while not feeling cluttered.